Russia will have to optimize spending: Medvedev

 Economic growth, at 1.8 percent in the first five months of the year, has fallen to its slowest pace in four years.

 Under the draft three-year fiscal plan, the pace of nominal spending growth will pick up in 2015 and 2016.
-The Finance Ministry expects to run a small budget deficit in the next three years, breaking Putin’s promise to balance the budget by 2015.
+Finance Minister Anton Siluanov should submit his budget to parliament in the autumn.

 Reporting by Darya Korsunskaya; Writing by Douglas Busvine; editing by Ron Askew